 In July 2018 Silver One announced that it has expanded its portfolio of high-quality silver projects with the staking of 636 lode claims (approximately 13,000 acres or 5,200 hectares) covering a 12-kilometre long by 4-kilometre wide, structurally controlled, silver-copper-gold system in Lincoln County, southeast Nevada.
 The property, known as Cherokee, hosts a series of epithermal-style veins, along with several large areas of strong silicification and associated jasperoid.
 A total of 125 samples were collected across the property in 2018, with individual values as high as 1,162 g/t silver, 2.9% copper and over 2 g/t gold being returned from surface dump, rock grab and rock chip samples taken along the exposed areas of these vein systems.
 These samples are selected samples and are not necessarily representative of the mineralization hosted on the property.

-The Company also announced in July 2018 that it entered into a Lease/Purchase Agreement with Castelton
+The Company also announced on July 18, 2018 that it entered into a Lease/Purchase Agreement with Castelton Park LLC of Sparks, Nevada to acquire five patented claims covering 83.5 acres along the Cherokee vein system.